Scorocode/scorocode-docs-en/docs/app/app4.md

 ```
 {
+    coll : "",  // collection name
-    query : {}, // search query on the basis of which documents should be removed
+    query : {}  // search query on the basis of which documents should be removed
 }
 ```